Randomization of Short-Rate Models, Analytic Pricing and Flexibility in Controlling Implied Volatilities: The Heath-Jarrow-Morton models, affinity and randomization

 The randomization enables for randomizing $d-$dimensional space of parameters; however, for simplicity, we will mainly focus on single or bivariate parameter randomization, $\vartheta_1(\omega)=\theta_1$ and $\vartheta_2(\omega)=\theta_2$, thus also letting for the correlation between stochastic parameters.

 Our aim is twofold: we aim to provide numerically efficient methods for the computation of the pricing Equation in~(\ref{eqn:genericPricing}) and to determine the stochastic differential equation for the randomized short-rate processes, $r(t;\vartheta)$ where $\vartheta$ is the chosen random parameter.
-The insight into the dynamics of the randomized stochastic process will help us categorise the randomized processes and the structure of their drift and volatility coefficients. \begin{theorem}[Pricing formula for the randomized model] Consider a random variable $\vartheta$, defined on some finite domain $D_\vartheta:=[a,b]$, with its PDF, $f_\vartheta(x)$, CDF, $F_\vartheta(x)$ and a realization $\theta$, $\vartheta(\omega)=\theta$ such that for some $N\in\mathbb{N}$ the moments are finite, $\E[\vartheta^{2N}]<\infty$.
-Let $V(t,r(t;\vartheta))$ be the price of a financial derivative depending on the short-rate $r(t;\theta)$ with parameter $\theta$, then the randomized price, $V(t,r(t;\vartheta))$ is given by:
+The insight into the dynamics of the randomized stochastic process will help us categorise the randomized processes and the structure of their drift and volatility coefficients. \begin{theorem}[Pricing Formula for the Randomized Model] Consider a random variable \(\vartheta\), defined on a finite domain \(D_\vartheta = [a, b]\), with probability density function (PDF) \(f_\vartheta(\theta)\) and cumulative distribution function (CDF) \(F_\vartheta(\theta)\).
+Assume that the moments up to order \(2N\) are finite, i.e., \(\mathbb{E}[\vartheta^{2N}] < \infty\) for some \(N \in \mathbb{N}\).
+Let \(V(t, r(t; \theta))\) denote the time \(t\) value of a financial derivative that depends on the short-rate \(r(t; \theta)\) parameterized by \(\theta\), with payoff \(H(T; r(T; \theta))\) at time \(T\).
+Then, the price of the derivative under the randomized model, \(V(t, r(t; \vartheta))\), is given by: